How to apply for GP training

 As with most specialties, there is an application fee for the selection process.
 This is payable once you know you’re eligible.

 Both colleges have flowcharts describing the process, FAQs and hotlines for specific questions.
-They are also holding webinars where you can find out more about the application and selection process.
+GPTQ is holding information sessions in March – April, where you can find out more about the process.

 Applicants are likely to be assessed on their communication and interpersonal skills, clinical reasoning, analytical and problem-solving skills, organisational and management skills, motivation, and personal and professional attributes.